buildtesters/buildtest/docs/getting_started.rst

 Test Reports (``buildtest report``)
 -------------------------------------

-buildtest keeps track of all test results which can be retrieved via **buildtest report**.
+buildtest keeps track of all test results in a JSON file which can be retrieved via **buildtest report**.
 Shown below is command usage.

 .. program-output:: cat docgen/buildtest_report_--help.txt

-You may run ``buildtest report`` and buildtest will display report with default format fields.
+You may run ``buildtest report`` and buildtest will display all test results with default format fields.

 .. program-output:: cat docgen/report.txt